Social security contributions

 Capital gains taxes

 As a general rule, capital gains from the disposal of capital assets are liable to tax in the tax year in which such assets are sold or transferred.
-Capital assets include all forms of property, stocks and shares, land and buildings, goodwill, etc. (but exclude personal effects except jewellery, stock-in-trade, stores, and raw materials held for business purposes).
-Jewellery also forms part of capital assets.
+Capital assets include all forms of property, stocks and shares, land and buildings, goodwill, etc. (but exclude personal effects except stock-in-trade, stores, and raw materials held for business purposes).
+Jewellery although forms part of capital asset.

 Categorising capital gains

-Capital assets held for more than 24 months (12 months in the case of shares or securities listed on a recognised stock exchange in India, equity oriented mutual funds, and zero coupon bonds; 36 months in case of debt oriented mutual funds and unlisted debentures) are termed as ‘long-term capital assets’, and the assets not so held are called ‘short-term capital assets’.
-Capital gains arising from the transfer/disposal of long-term capital assets are called ‘long-term capital gains’.
-Gains arising from the disposal of short-term capital assets are called ‘short-term capital gains’.
-This distinction is important as long-term capital gains are taxed or treated beneficially and there are also planning opportunities to save taxes provided the consideration or gain is re-invested, subject to fulfilment of certain other conditions.
+Capital assets held for more than 36 months (12 month in the case of shares or securities listed on a recognised stock exchange in India/ equity oriented mutual funds/ zero coupon bonds and 24 months for immovable property or unlisted shares) are termed as ‘long-term capital assets’ and the assets not so held are called ‘short-term capital assets’.
+Capital gains arising from the transfer/ disposal of long-term capital assets are called long-term capital gains (LTCG).
+Gains arising from the disposal of short-term capital assets are called short-term capital gains (STCG).
+This distinction is important as LTCG are taxed or treated beneficially and there are also planning opportunities to save taxes provided the consideration or gain is re-invested, subject to fulfilment of certain other conditions.

-Long-term capital gains are subject to tax at a flat rate of 20% (plus applicable surcharge and health and education cess).
-Short-term capitals gains are added to the taxable income of the individual and subject to tax at normal slab rates.
+LTCG is subject to tax at prescribed beneficial rates (plus applicable SC and HEC).
+STCG is added to the taxable income of the individual and subject to tax at normal slab rates.

-Except in cases of debentures and bonds (other than capital indexed bonds issued by the government/Sovereign Gold Bonds issues by the Reserve Bank of India), the cost of acquisition of long-term capital assets is determined after indexing costs by a prescribed inflation factor (known as ‘indexed cost of acquisition’).
+Except in case of debentures and bonds (other than capital indexed bonds issued by Government/ Sovereign Gold Bonds issued by RBI), the cost of acquisition of long term capital assets is determined after indexing costs by a prescribed inflation factor (known as ‘indexed cost of acquisition’).
 The base year for computation of indexed cost of acquisition is 2001.
-Assets acquired before 1 April 2001 can be taken at fair market value as of 1 April 2001 at the option of the taxpayer.
+Assets acquired before 1 April 2001 can be taken at actual cost or FMV as on 1 April 2001 at the option of the taxpayer.

-However, there are a few exceptions for indexation and rate of tax on long-term capital gains/short-term capital gains:
+However, there are few exceptions for indexation and rate of tax on LTCG/ STCG:

-- For transaction of sale effective 1 April 2018, the cost of acquisition will be determined as the higher of the following:
+- For transaction of sale effective 1 April 2018, in respect of above mentioned capital assets already held from a date prior to 31 January 2018, the cost of acquisition would be determined as higher of the following:

 - The lower of:

-- Tax on long-term capital gains (arising to any person) on transfer of securities (other than units) listed on a recognised stock exchange in India or a zero coupon bond is computed at the lower of 10% on gains computed without indexation or 20% of gains computed without indexation (if applicable).
+- Tax on LTCG (arising to any person) on transfer of securities (other than units) listed on recognised stock exchange in India or a zero coupon bond is computed at the lower of 10% on gains computed without indexation or 20% of gains computed with indexation (if applicable).

-- In case of non-resident, if the securities are not listed on an Indian recognised stock exchange, the tax on corresponding long-term capital gains is computed at 10% (without indexation and/or conversion reconversion to/from foreign currency, as mentioned above).
+In case of NR, if the securities are not listed on Indian recognised stock exchange, the tax on corresponding LTCG is computed at 10% (without indexation).

-- Short-term capital gains earned on equity shares and equity-oriented mutual funds, which are listed on a recognised stock exchange in India, are taxable at 15%, provided STT has been paid.
+- STCG earned on equity shares and equity oriented mutual funds and a unit of business trust which are listed on a recognised stock exchange in India is taxable at 15% provided STT has been paid on sale.

-Note: For NRs, the basic exemption limit of INR 250,000 does not apply against the gains earned on sale of such shares/units.
+Note 2* - For NRs the basic exemption limit of INR 250,000 does not apply against the gains earned on sale of such shares/ units.

-Tax liability on long-term capital gains can be reduced by taking benefit of exemptions provided in the Act when gains/sale proceeds from the sale of the capital assets are reinvested into house property and/or prescribed investments, as the case may be.
+Tax lability on LTCG can be reduced by taking benefit of exemptions provided in the Act when gains/ sale proceeds from the sale of the capital assets are reinvested into house property and or prescribed investments, as the case may be.

 Short-term capital losses can be offset against any capital gains (long-term or short-term).
-Long-term capital loss can only be offset against long-term capital gains.
+Long term capital loss can only be offset against LTCGs.
 Unabsorbed capital losses (short-term or long-term) can be carried forward for a maximum of eight years to be offset only against future capital gains as mentioned above.

-In order to raise funds for the ‘Start-up Action Plan’, the government has provided an exemption from long-term capital gains on sale of any long-term capital asset if the sale consideration is invested in units of a specified fund.
-The specified fund will be notified by the Central Government in due course, and the maximum deduction available will be INR 5 million.
+In order to raise funds for the “Start-up Action Plan,” the Government has provided an exemption from LTCGs on sale of any long-term capital asset, if the sale consideration is invested in units of a specified fund.
+The specified fund will be notified by the Central Government in due course and the maximum deduction available will be INR 5 million.
 The investments should be held for a minimum period of three years to avail the exemption.

-Further, an individual/HUF selling a residential property has the option to reinvest the long-term capital gain by subscribing to shares of a company that qualifies as a small or medium enterprise and also in shares of eligible start-ups with no cap on reinvestment of the capital gain.
-Investments under this provision can be made up to 31 March 2019.
-In case the eligible start-up is a technology driven start-up, it will be entitled to utilise the proceeds of such equity shares in computers or computer software.
+Effective 1 April 2019, once in a life time option has been given to individual/ hindu undivided family (HUF) wherein LTCG (up to INR 20 million) arising from transfer of a residential property can now be reinvested in two house properties in India.
+Further, an individual/ HUF selling a residential property also has the option to reinvest the LTCG by subscribing to shares of a company which qualifies as a small or medium enterprise and also in shares of eligible start-ups with no cap on reinvestment of the capital gain.
+Investments under this provision can be made up to 31 March 2021.
+In case the eligible start up is a technology driven start up, it will be entitled to utilise the proceeds of such equity shares in computers or computer software.

-STT is applicable to transactions involving purchase/sale of equity shares, derivatives, units of equity-oriented funds through a recognised stock exchange, or purchase/sale of a unit of an equity-oriented fund to any mutual fund.
-The STT is levied for such transactions varies for each kind of instrument, whether delivery based or non-delivery based.
+STT is applicable to transactions involving purchase/ sale of equity shares, derivatives, units of equity-oriented funds through a recognised stock exchange, or purchase/ sale of a unit of an equity-oriented fund to any mutual fund.
+The STT leviable for such transactions varies for each kind of instrument, whether delivery based or non-delivery based.

 Buyback of shares

-An additional tax is payable on transactions involving buyback of shares by unlisted companies from its shareholders.
-A tax at 20% (plus surcharge and health and education cess) is payable by the company on the difference of consideration paid on buyback and the issue price of shares.
-The buyback consideration received will be tax exempt in the hands of the receiver.
-No tax credit will be allowed in respect of such taxes paid, to the company or to the shareholder.
+An additional tax is payable on transactions involving buyback of shares by both listed and unlisted companies from its shareholders.
+Buyback of unlisted shares attracts additional tax at 20% (plus surcharge and cess) in the hands of the company distributing the income on such buyback.
+The buyback consideration received would be tax exempt in the hands of the receiver.
+No tax credit would be allowed in respect of such taxes paid, to the company or to the shareholder.